cabraha7/Zeudi-Security-Policies/README.md

-# Enterprise Security Policy Framework
+# Zeudi - Information Security Policy Framework

-## Overview
+## Company Context
-This repository contains a comprehensive set of information security policies designed to protect organizational assets and ensure compliance with industry standards and regulations.
-These policies align with frameworks such as NIST, ISO 27001, and industry best practices.
+Zeudi is a global music streaming platform that delivers high-quality audio content to millions of users worldwide.
+As a digital streaming provider, we prioritize:
+- Protection of user data and privacy
+- Secure content delivery and DRM
+- Artist and label data protection
+- Payment information security
+- High availability infrastructure
+- Multi-device access security
+- API and integration security

+Our security policies reflect our commitment to protecting our users, artists, and platform integrity while ensuring compliance with global regulations including GDPR, PCI DSS, and DMCA.

 ## Policy Directory

 ### Core Security Policies